Choosing the right insurance

 - If you were to die, who would repay your debts?
 And what sort of lifestyle would your beneficiaries have?

 The insurance calculator is a simple way to determine the right type and amount of cover for you.

 The cost of insurance

 The cost of cover will depend on your age, occupation, smoking status and the level of cover you choose.
-The Cost of life insurance calculator can help you estimate how much cover you may need and how much it’s likely to cost.
+The Life Insurance Calculator can help you estimate how much cover you may need and how much it’s likely to cost.

 A tax-effective way to buy insurance